Portfolio manager’s Letter August 2006

 It turns out that this is fairly easy because almost everything in this Berkshire Hathaway second quarter 2006’s earnings is recurring.
 We will use pre-tax earnings from the table on page 19 because of the detail provided in this table and because what we are trying to measure here is the trend of growth not value of the stock.
 Pre-tax earnings from the table were $3.6 billion; the only lump that I see is investment gains and losses of $459 million.

 So we will subtract that figure and say core pre-tax earnings for the Berkshire Hathaway second quarter 2006 were $3.143.
-This includes $131 billion (a full Berkshire Hathaway second quarter 2006) from PacifiCorp, but of course does not include anything from third quarter acquisitions ISCAR and Russell.
-Otherwise it is a fairly normal Berkshire Hathaway second quarter 2006 with underwriting profit down 70 million at GEICO and up $66 million at GenRe.
-Of the operating companies, Building products, financial products, Shaw, flight services, and “other” were strong, apparel was weak, while McLane, and retail were flat.
+This includes $131 billion (a full Berkshire Hathaway second quarter 2006) from PacifiCorp but does not include anything from third quarter acquisitions ISCAR and Russell.
+Otherwise, it is a reasonably typical Berkshire Hathaway second quarter 2006 with underwriting profit down 70 million at GEICO and up to $66 million at GenRe.
+Of the operating companies, building products, financial products, shaw, flight services, and “other” were strong; apparel was weak, while McLane and retail were flat.